 Well to start off lets pick and good location for your garden with at least 6 hours of sunlight, good dirt, and free of weeds( a never ending battle) as can be!
 We tilled it several times in spring and I hoed for hours seemed like!

-Grow the foods that you know you will eat, No sense in all the work if your not going to eat it Right?
+Grow the foods that you know you will eat, No sense in all the work if you’re not going to eat it Right?

 Determine the planting dates an directions for your Geographical Area which is usually located on the packages; but if not you can always go to your local government, university or good ol Google!